rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-15.md

   end
 {{< /highlight >}}

-1. Add `after` to receiver to go away after `n` seconds.
+1. Add `after` to a receiver to go away after `n` seconds of inactivity.

-1. Multiple `receive` blocks within the same pid all receive the message.
+1. Multiple `receive` blocks within the same pid all receive the messages.

 1. `receive` blocks can have guard clauses.